emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab1/lab1.md

 ## Summary

 This concludes this module.
 The installation has been completed.
 The next modules will explore each feature of Oracle Private AI Agent Studio in more detail.
-Continue with them so you don't miss on new discoveries and learning opportunities.
+Continue with them so you don't miss out on new discoveries and learning opportunities.
 You may now **proceed to the next lab**.

 ## Acknowledgements